 I can't open the e-learning or any of the resource materials?

-You need Adobe Reader to view these files.
 Contact [email protected] to trouble shoot any problems with the e-learning platform.
 You will require an email address to use the e-learning resources.

 Do you deliver courses on-site?

 Yes we do.
 We provide courses through-out New Zealand.
 We also conduct site visits and have the ability to run on-site simulation workshops.
 We also travel nationally and internationally (Australia and South Pacific) to run conference workshops and to deliver courses for organisations with large numbers of staff (20+).
 Please see our conference organisers and group bookings page for more information.